 On our first visit to Niagara Falls, many years ago, we were driving from Buffalo and made a quick stop en route to Niagara-on-the-Lake.
 Stopping on the American side of Niagara Falls made sense for our plans so that’s what we did.

 Unfortunately, the view from the American side of Niagara Falls is… incomplete.
-You can’t see all of Horseshoe Falls, and you’re standing right next to American Falls so that you can’t see all of that either.
+You can’t see all of Horseshoe Falls, and you’re standing right next to American Falls so that you can’t see all of that either when you’re in Niagara Falls State Park.
+When you’re debating Niagara Falls Canada vs New York, the winner is clear.

 The only reason to skip the Canadian side of Niagara Falls in favor of the American side is if you don’t have a passport or you’re in a huge rush coming from the New York.
 If you have enough time, feel free to stop at both!